IwunzeGE/DevOps-Project/MEAN Stack/README.md

 - Node.js (JavaScript runtime environment) – Accepts requests and displays results to end user

 ## Prerequisites

+- Cloud Service Provider - AWS, Azure, GCP, etc.

+- Launch a Linux Instance (Ubuntu preferably).

+- Prior knowledge on how to SSH into a virtual host.

+- Knowledge on how configure inbound rules for security groups using the AWS console.

 ## STEP 1: INSTALL NODEJS